-ENGL 256 Introduction to Playwriting (4): In this introductory course, students will read playwrights who have shaped the field, with an emphasis on contemporary practitioners, and will write in a variety of dramatic styles.At the end of the quarter students will produce a polished script for performance.
+ENGL 256 Introduction to Playwriting (4): In this introductory course, students will read playwrights who have shaped the field, with an emphasis on contemporary practitioners, and will write in a variety of dramatic styles.
+At the end of the quarter students will produce a polished script for performance.
+Crosslisted as DRAM 256.
 Prerequisite: ENGL 205 or DRAM 160

 ENGL 285 English Colloquium (1): Lower division course required of all majors.
 Issues pertinent to the discipline.
 A student with three or more years of residence requires 1.0 unit of 285 and 1.0 unit of 485.
 A student with two or fewer years of residence requires 1.0 unit of 485.
+Prerequisite: ENGL 113 or ENGL 124